nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

 git init -b main
 ```

 Now, let’s create and sync the local repo to a GitHub repo so that your code is stored remotely.
 ```bash
 gh auth login
 gh repo create
 git push --set-upstream origin main
 ```

-Check the image below for the options I chose for this guide, again feel free to change names and description to your use-case.
+Check the image below for the options I selected for this guide, again feel free to change names and description to your use-case.

 ![gh repo create example](img/ghcreate.png)

-Finally create a **.gitignore** file which will allow you to exclude certain files from your repo automatically.
+Finally, create a **.gitignore** file which allows you to exclude certain files from your repo automatically.
 I would start with something like the example below.

 ```bash
 #others